heisdanielade/heisdanielade/README.md

 ## Hi there, I'm Daniel 👋🏼

-Computer Science and Econometrics student specializing in backend development with hands-on experience in software QA testing; someone has to piss off the devs🥸.
-Building smart and scalable systems.
+Computer Science and Econometrics student specializing in backend development with hands-on experience in software QA testing.

-Want to get in touch? send me an [Email](mailto:danieladeofficial@gmail.com).
+Want to get in touch? send me an [email](mailto:danieladeofficial@gmail.com).

 ## 📦 Arsenal
 **Backend Development:**